ibm-cloud-docs/containers/cs_network_policy.md

       ```
       {: pre}

-3. Set up the private host endpoint policy.
+3. Set up a policy for the private host endpoint.
     1. Open the `generic-privatehostendpoint.yaml` policy.
     2. Replace `<worker_name>` with the name of a worker node and `<worker-node-private-ip>` with the private IP address for the worker node.
 To see your worker nodes' private IPs, run `ibmcloud ks workers --cluster <my_cluster>`.
     3. Repeat this step in a new section for each worker node in your cluster.